 The services that may be provided in connection with the software (cloud services, support and so on) are specified to be provided during the term of the contract.
 Accordingly, if the contract is terminated, the services will terminate, although the licence of the software may (eg if specified as perpetual) continue after termination.

-This document has been drafted with one eye upon the Google Play Terms and Conditions (version dated 22 January 2019) and the Google Play Developer Distribution Agreement (version dated 26 February 2018).
+This document has been drafted with one eye upon the Google Play Terms and Conditions and the Google Play Developer Distribution Agreement.
 Notwithstanding this drafting approach, it is perfectly possible to edit this EULA in such a way that it no longer complies the the requirements of the Google legal documents.
 You should therefore familiarise yourself with those documents before editing.
 For relevant Google documentation, see:

 The EULA assumes that all terms and conditions relating to charges and payments (including in relation to initial purchases, subscriptions, in-app purchases, in-app-subscriptions and independent subscriptions) will be set out elsewhere.
 Provisions relating to charges and payments in respect of initial purchases and in-app transactions are typically covered in the relevant app store terms and conditions.